zqian50/apcsa_material/classwork/recursion/01_11_recursion.md

 - What is the recursive case?
 - What parameter must be sent in each recursive call?

+Let's do it from 1-1000 to have the total number of letters in all those numbers:

 ```
 declare an integer variable 'result' to store total number of letters
 for each number from 1 to 1000